flitvious/go-apla/README.md

 In  this section we will deploy Apla Backend components.

-Apla Blockchain Platform backend consists of three main components:
+Apla blockchain platform backend consists of three main components:

 1) **PostgreSQL database system**